OUR MISSION

 Lab Manager

-Shawna Grossman is a third-year doctoral student in the School and Clinical Child Psychology (SCCP) program at OISE.
-Her research focuses on studying the impacts of racial discrimination on mental and physical health-related outcomes among children and youth from culturally and ethnically diverse backgrounds.
+Shawna Grossman is a fourth-year doctoral student in the School and Clinical Child Psychology (SCCP) program at OISE.
+Her research focuses on studying the impacts of traumatic stress related to racial discrimination on the mental and physical health-related outcomes among children and youth from culturally and ethnically diverse backgrounds.
 She is currently working on conducting a systematic review and meta-analysis on the impact of racial discrimination on health outcomes among Black children and youth, as part of her doctoral thesis.
-Shawna’s doctoral research is currently funded by an Ontario Graduate Scholarship.
+Shawna’s doctoral research is currently funded by an Ontario Graduate Scholarship, and she was the recipient of a Leong Centre Studentship.
 In addition, Shawna recently completed her master’s thesis, which studied the longitudinal development of vocabulary and reading fluency skills in a sample of elementary-school aged English Language Learners.
 Her master’s research was funded by a CGS-M (SSHRC) award.
 As a clinician-in-training, Shawna is interested in supporting the holistic health and wellbeing of children, adolescents, and emerging adults from various cultural and linguistic backgrounds.
-Shawna has previously completed a practicum placement at the Toronto District School Board, and she is currently on practicum placement at Surrey Place.
+Shawna has previously completed clinical training at the Toronto District School Board, Surrey Place, the Family Psychology Centre, and the Feelings Place.

 Harmoni Watson, B.A.
 (Spec.
 Hons)